 However, there are some drawbacks.
 Both do not have the essential cutting-edge features and optimized tools to take on the industry leaders head-on.
 For example, the website charts do not sync with those on the mobile app, as seen with some of the leading brokers like Saxo Bank and TD Ameritrade, which is exclusive for the USA residents.

-Therefore, the review of Plus500 concludes that though there is a significant improvement in charting with over 20 drawing tools and 109 indicators on the website platform, there is much scope for developing the mobile app.
+Therefore, the Forex Broker Reviews of Plus500 concludes that though there is a significant improvement in charting with over 20 drawing tools and 109 indicators on the website platform, there is much scope for developing the mobile app.
 Critical aspects like news, research, and other advanced tools are all absent on the mobile app, and traders are denied the benefit of trading on the go to their satisfaction.

 The Trading Experience